The Sound of Heart

-The Sound of Your Heart (Korean: 마음의 소리; also known as The Sound of Your heart, Sound of Heart) is a South Korean webtoon series written and illustrated by Jo Seok.
-The webtoon was first released on the Naver WEBTOON internet portal in 2006.
-In 2007, the first print volume was released and The Sound of Your Heart was adapted into a TV series of the same name in 2015.
+The Sound of Your Heart (Korean: 마음의 소리; also known as Sound of Heart) is a South Korean webtoon series written and illustrated by Jo Seok.
+It was first released on the Naver's Webtoon internet portal in 2006.
+The first print volume was released in 2007, after which The Sound of Your Heart was adapted into a drama of the same name in 2015.
 It was completed in July 2020.

 Development

 Jo Seok graduated from Jeonju University with a major in video cultural studies in 2002, and wanted to infuse an interest in cartoons to those who haven't been fans of graphic novels.
 Jo began posting The Sound of Heart on Naver Webtoon in September 2006, and by 2014 it was the longest running webtoon on the platform.
 On December 17, 2015, the 1,000th episode of The Sound of Heart was posted on Naver.
 Since Jo started posting his webcomic on Naver, views averaged 5 million per update, a total of over 5 billion views.

 When Jo got married in 2014, he did not have a wedding ceremony or honeymoon trip because he did not want a lapse in his update schedule.
 In 2015, Jo earned about ₩78,000,000 per month (approximately ₩936,000,000 per year).

 Jo published other webcomics on Naver Webtoon during the run of The Sound of Heart, such as Jo's Area and Moon You.
 The Sound of Heart concluded in July 2020, after running for 14 years.
 Jo said he felt "lucky to be able to feel 'done' with the comic."
 During its run, the webtoon accumulated nearly 7 billion views and 15 million comments.
 500 episodes had been translated into English by the time The Sound of Heart concluded.